ryanallen/words-of-my-perfect-teacher/README.md

 When important people and government officials travel about, wherever they go, innumerable animals are killed for their tea-parties and receptions.
 The rich as a rule kill countless animals.
 Of all their livestock, apart from the odd beast here and there, they allow none to die a natural death but have them slaughtered one by one as they age.
 What is more, in summer these very cattle and sheep, as they graze, kill innumerable insects, flies, ants and even little fish and frogs, swallowed down with the grass, crushed under their hooves or swamped in their dung.
 The negative [karmic](#karma) result of all these acts comes to the owner as well as the beast.
 Compared to horses, cattle and other livestock, sheep are a particularly prolific source of harm.
 As they graze they eat all sorts of little animals&mdash;frogs, snakes, baby birds, and so on.
 In summer at shearing time, hundreds of thousands of insects carried by each sheep in its fleece all die.
 In winter at lambing time, no more than half the lambs are kept; the rest are killed at birth.
 The mother ewes are used for their milk and to produce lambs until they become too old and exhausted, at which point they are then all slaughtered for their meat and skins.
 And not a single ram, whether castrated or not, reaches maturity without being slaughtered straight away.
 Should the sheep have lice, millions of them are killed at a time on each sheep.
 Anyone who owns a flock of a hundred or more sheep can be sure of at least one rebirth in [hell](#hell).

 For every marriage, innumerable sheep are slaughtered when the dowry is sent, when the bride is seen off, and when they are received by their in-laws.
 Afterwards, every time the young bride goes back to visit their own family, another animal is sure to be killed.
-Should their friends and relatives invite them out and serve them anything but meat, they affect a shocked loss of appetite and eat with a pretentious disdain as if they had forgotten how to chew.<sup>[71](#71)</sup> But kill a fat sheep and set down a big pile of breast-meat and tripe before them, and the red-faced little monster sits down seriously, pulls out their little knife, and gobbles it all down with much smacking of lips.
+Should their friends and relatives invite them out and serve them anything but meat, they affect a shocked loss of appetite and eat with a pretentious disdain as if they had forgotten how to chew.[^71] But kill a fat sheep and set down a big pile of breast-meat and tripe before them, and the red-faced little monster sits down seriously, pulls out their little knife, and gobbles it all down with much smacking of lips.
 The next day they set off loaded down with the bloody carcass, like a hunter returning home&mdash;but worse, for every time they go out they are sure to not come back empty-handed.

-<details id="71"><summary>Note <sup>71</sup></summary>In most of Tibetan society of the time, eating meat at every meal would have been considered a sign of wealth and therefore of high status.
-The guest is acting pretentiously in trying to give the impression that they are unaccustomed to eating anything but meat in their own home
-</details><br>

 Children, too, cause the death of countless animals while they are playing, whether they are aware of it or not.
 In summer, for instance, they kill many insects just by beating the ground with a willow-wand or leather whip as they walk along.